ArcBees/dev-site/site/src/main/markdown/gquery/dragndropplugin/index.md

 ### Configure the dropping behavior
 The DroppableWidget API offers a set of methods which allow you to configure the drop behavior of the widget.
 All available options are listed in the following [table]({{#gquery.doc.url.droppable_options}}).

-Please refer to our ["options in action"][options-in-actions] example to play around with most of the options of the DroppableWidget.
+Please refer to our ["options in action"][options-in-action] example to play around with most of the options of the DroppableWidget.

 ### The drop events
 Different events are fired on the DroppableWidget during the drag-and-drop operation :